rohannramesh/Basketball_predictions/README.md

 :--------------------------------------------------------:|:-------------------------------------------------------------------:
 ![](Figures/ClusteringValidation/nTeams_per_cluster.png)  |  ![](Figures/ClusteringValidation/PercentVar_per_cluster_kmeans.png)

-Once I confirmed my decision to use 10 clusters, I can now color code my tsne plot to visualize each cluster:
+Once I confirmed my decision to use 10 clusters, I can now color code my tsne plot to visualize each cluster.
+In this plot each dot corresponds to a team and the color corresponds to the cluster:

 ![alt text](Figures/tsne/tsne_Agg_Clusters.png)